xrootms/terraform-jenkins-setup/README.md

 ---
 ## *After successful deployment:*

+###🔹Hosted zone:
+   The ALB DNS name is mapped to jenkins.techsaif.gzz.io using a Route 53 A record.

 ### 🔹*Jenkins Installation (User Data)*

 - During EC2 instance creation, a user data script automatically installs and configures Jenkins and Terraform.